-(4) Non-cancelable operating leases are presented net of estimated sublease rental income.
+Non-cancelable operating leases are presented net of estimated sublease rental income.

-(5) Represents open purchase orders at December 31, 2009 for amounts expected to be paid for goods or services that are legally binding.
+Represents open purchase orders at December 31, 2010 for amounts expected to be paid for goods or services that are legally binding.

-(6) Other long-term liabilities primarily consist of workers compensation and deferred compensation for the years ending December 31, 2011 and thereafter and also include pension and postretirement benefit plan contributions that we expect to pay in 2010.
+Other long-term liabilities primarily consist of workers compensation and deferred compensation for the years ending December 31, 2012 and thereafter and also include pension and postretirement benefit plan contributions that we expect to pay in 2011.

-(7) Our pension and postretirement benefit plan funding policy is generally to contribute in accordance with cost accounting standards that affect government contractors, subject to the Internal Revenue Code and regulations thereon.
-For 2010, we expect to contribute approximately \$140 million to our pension plans and approximately \$13 million to our postretirement benefit plans.
-Due to the current uncertainty of the amounts used to compute our expected pension and postretirement benefit plan funding, we believe it is not practicable to reasonably estimate such future funding for periods in excess of one year and we may decide or be required to contribute more than we expect to our pension and postretirement plans.
+Our pension and postretirement benefit plan funding policy is generally to contribute in accordance with cost accounting standards that affect government contractors, subject to the Internal Revenue Code and regulations thereon.
+For 2011, we expect to contribute approximately \$185 million to our pension and postretirement benefit plan funding, we believe it is not practicable to reasonably estimate such future funding for periods in excess of one year and we may decide or be required to contribute more than we expect to our pension and postretirement plans.

-(8) Excludes all income tax obligations, a portion of which represents unrecognized tax benefits in connection with uncertain tax positions taken, or expected to be taken on our income tax returns as of December 31, 2009 since we cannot determine the time period of future tax consequences.
+Excludes all income tax to bligations, a portion of which represents unrecognized tax benefits in connection with uncertain tax positions taken, or expected to be taken on our income tax returns as of December 31, 2010 since we cannot determine the time period of future tax consequences.
 For additional information regarding income taxes, see Note 17 to our audited consolidated financial statements.